x-cellent/kubernetes-cluster-demo/README.md

 In a nutshell:
   - Self-managed solutions:
-    - You Provision VMs <-- when you talk about metal-stack, too, you don't work with virtual machines -- you provision the infrastructure, you configure the servers
+    - You Provision the infrastructure and configure the servers
     - You Configure VMs
     - You use Scripts to build & deploy Cluster
     - You are in charge of maintaining VMs